Plumsail/orgchart-docs/source/configuration-wizard/data-source-configuration.rst

         - This mapping defines where information about assistant is stored for current item.
 This is optional mapping.
 Please read `this instruction <../how-tos/display-different-types-of-employees/display-assistant-in-sharepoint-orgchart.html>`_ to learn how to configure assistants.

     *   - Dotted manager ID
         - This is unique ID of dotted-line manager.
 For example, it could be ID of manager or login of manager.
-Type of this field should be the same as type of “Manager ID”.
+Type of this field should be the same as type of **Manager ID**.
 Please read `this instruction <../how-tos/display-different-types-of-employees/display-dotted-line-managers.html>`_ to learn how to configure dotted-line managers.

 .. rubric:: Support of search in a list with more than 5000 items